haowangbiostat/anticipation_swcrt/README.md

   - Coefficients under the HH or HH-ANT working model when the true model is ETI-ANT.

 - Run [`figure_17.R`](code/figure_17.R) to get [`Figure 17`](figures/figure_coeff_HH_higher_order.pdf) in the main article.
-  - Coefficients under the HH working model when the true model is HH-ANT with a higher-order anticipation effect.
+  - Coefficients under the HH working model when the true model is HH-ANT with higher-order anticipation.

 ### Compare Variances Under Different Models